Buttermilk-Brined Roast Chicken with Crispy Skin and Root Vegetables

 Step 2

-Remove chicken an hour before you are ready to roast, so that it can come to room temperature.
+- Remove chicken 30 minutes before you are ready to roast, so that it can come to room temperature.
 Place the chicken on a roasting rack, and let the buttermilk drain over your sink (do not rinse the chicken).
 Gently pat dry with paper towels.
+While your chicken comes to room temperature, proceed to Step 3.

 Step 3